SYCOINFERNO/Android_TV_Fixes-/README.md

 ## *Now first thing first If you want to do any of this you need to have adb or platform tools inorder to do some of these features*

 Install platform tools from https://developer.android.com/tools/releases/platform-tools on to your device like a Laptop
  *  Sheild Optimizer from github https://github.com/bryanroscoe/shield_optimizer
- *  If you dont want to use your laptop then i recommend using atvTools by tvDev
+ *  If you dont want to use your laptop then I recommend using atvTools by tvDev

 Next I would start with what tv you have
     *  Sony